SModelS/smodels-utils/fastlim_tools/documentation/source/Steps.rst

 :py:meth:`~runTools.gridSmodels.runSmodelSFor`  to generate the .sms files for Fastlim and SModelS, the results will already be in the same format (a .sms file containing a python dictionary).
-The module :mod:`validation.compareResults` can then be used to compare the two sets of files.
+The method :py:meth:`validation.compareResults.compareFolders` can then be used to compare the the two folders containing the .sms files.

+The comparison checks for all the keys in the .sms files and compare their values.
+The differences are stored in a dictionary, which is returned as the output.
+It is possible to select which fields to ignore and how much to allow for numerical differences.

+:py:meth:`validation.compareResults.compareFolders` also checks
+for missing results.

 Main Issues